Federalism in the United States

-Federalism in the United States is the constitutional division of power between U.S. state governments and the federal government of the United States.
+In the United States, federalism is the constitutional division of power between U.S. state governments and the federal government of the United States.
 Since the founding of the country, and particularly with the end of the American Civil War, power shifted away from the states and toward the national government.
-The progression of federalism includes dual, cooperative, and new federalism.
+The progression of federalism includes dual, cooperative, and New Federalism.

 Early federalism

-Federalism is a form of political organization that seeks to distinguish states and unites them, which assigns different types of decision-making power at different levels to allow a degree of political independence in an overarching structure.
-Federalism was a political solution to the problems with the Articles of Confederation which gave little practical authority to the federal government.
-For example, the Articles allowed the Continental Congress the power to sign treaties and declare war, but it could not raise taxes to pay for an army and all major decisions required a unanimous vote.
+Federalism is a form of political organization that seeks to distinguish states and unites them, assigning different types of decision-making power at different levels to allow a degree of political independence in an overarching structure.
+Federalism was a political solution to the problems with the Articles of Confederation which gave little practical authority to the confederal government.
+For example, the Articles allowed the Congress of the Confederation the power to sign treaties and declare war, but it could not raise taxes to pay for an army and all major decisions required an unanimous vote.

 The movement for federalism was greatly strengthened by the reaction to Shays' Rebellion of 1786–1787, which was an armed uprising of yeoman farmers in western Massachusetts.
-The rebellion was fueled by a poor economy that was created, in part, by the inability of the federal government to deal effectively with the debt from the American Revolutionary War.
-Moreover, the federal government had proven incapable of raising an army to quell the rebellion, so that Massachusetts had been forced to raise its own.
+The rebellion was fueled by a poor economy that was created, in part, by the inability of the confederal government to deal effectively with the debt from the American Revolutionary War.
+Moreover, the confederal government had proven incapable of raising an army to quell the rebellion, so that Massachusetts had been forced to raise its own.

+The Annapolis Convention met in 1786 in which twelve delegates from five U.S. states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) gathered to discuss and develop a consensus on reversing the protectionist trade barriers that each state had erected.
+New Hampshire, Massachusetts, Rhode Island, and North Carolina had appointed commissioners, who failed to arrive in Annapolis in time to attend the meeting, and Connecticut, Maryland, South Carolina, and Georgia had taken no action at all.
+The final report of the convention was adopted unanimously and sent to the Congress and to the states.
+It sought support for a broader constitutional convention to be held the following May in Philadelphia.
+It hoped that more states would be represented and that their delegates or deputies would be authorized to examine areas broader than simply commercial trade.
 On May 15, 1787, fifty-five delegates met at what would be known as the Constitutional Convention in the Philadelphia State House.
 There, the delegates debated the structure, provisions, and limitations of Federalism in what would be the Constitution of the United States.
 This was a clear development in federal thought.

 Preceding examples, such as in the Virginia Declaration of Rights, influenced the delegates whilst framing their ideas of Federal bicameral legislature (United States Congress), balanced representation of small and large states (Great Compromise), and checks and balances structures.
 James Madison stated in a pre-convention memorandum to the delegates that because "one could hardly expect the state legislatures to take enlightened views on national affairs", a stronger central government was necessary.